How to introduce pets to children

 How you introduce your new pet will depend on your children’s ages.
 For younger children, it’s about learning how to handle and interact with a cat or dog safely.
 Let your pet become comfortable and familiar with the new surroundings.
 Give them the chance to get settled into their new home.

-It’s a good idea to take some steps to prepare your house if you’re getting a puppy, as well as preparing your family.
+It’s a good idea to take some steps to prepare your house if you’re getting a puppy, as well as prepare your family.

 Veterinary surgeon Dr Sophie Bell gives this advice: “Let the dog or cat approach them; don’t make loud noises.
 Dogs prefer to have a tickle around their chest and neck area and not a pat on the head.
 Cats like a tickle under their chin and behind their cheeks.”